d2l-ai/d2l-en/chapter_introduction/index.md

-This barely scratches the surface for implactful applications of machine learning.
+This barely scratches the surface for impactful applications of machine learning.
 For instance, robotics, logistics, computational biology, particle physics, and astronomy owe some of their most impressive recent advances